unitaryfoundation/jeff/docs/faqs.md

   debug/inspect has often been to simply open and read the file.
 Improving tooling for debugging and visualization should help rectify this.

+## Why do we need program structure?

+There are two main reasons:

+- Because we *need* to (not all algorithmic primitives, an example being repeat-until-success, can be represented without structure!), and

+- Even when we don't *need* to, preserving structure improves scalability.

+Quantum algorithms naturally have structure, even if we aren't used to thinking of them that way.
+For example, consider Shor's algorithm: when coded up in Python, we will instinctively use structure such as if statements, for loops, etc., rather than writing out the finalized list of gates to be applied.
+This structure results in a *compressed* program representation compared to

 ## How did you decide what goes into the schema?

-## Why do we need program structure?

 ## Why Cap'n Proto?